Skip to main content

 Call Number: F1567 .P36 2007 In English

-This video offers a view of the invasion of Panama that was not given by the American media.
-It presents evidence of mass burials of civilian casualties and internment of homeless civilians which was concealed by the U.S. military or went unreported.
-Also it claims to reveal President Bush's "secret agenda" behind the invasion: to keep U.S. military bases in Panama after the year 2000 in defiance of canal treaties.
+Offers a view of the 1989 invasion of Panama that was not given by the American media.
+Presents evidence of mass burials of civilian casualties and internment of homeless civilians which was concealed by the U.S. military or went unreported.
+Also claims to reveal President Bush's "secret agenda" behind the invasion: to keep U.S. military bases in Panama after the year 2000 in defiance of canal treaties.

 School of the Americas, School of Assassins

 Did you know that U.S. taxpayers foot the bill for a school on U.S. soil that has graduated some of the worst human rights violators in the hemisphere?
 Since it was established in 1946, the United States Army School of the Americas has trained thousands of Latin American and Caribbean soldiers.
 Among them, we learn in the expose, are the former dictators of Argentina, Bolivia, Honduras and Panama.